1. Panel e-filing email: See FAQ #8 if you have a change of email address.

 As of April 1, 2013, the Third District Court of Appeal implemented voluntary e-filing for a first-time EOT in any case.

 A: Yes.
 Both courts use a confidential channel (a secure FTP process) via the court's website portal to receive e-filed documents.
 Do not submit your documents via your email program.
-You must use the court's web page to submit a document to them for e-filing.
+You must use the court's web page to submit a PDF document to them for e-filing.

 A: Currently every Court of Appeal is accepting, sending or receiving some documents electronically.
 The procedures, however, are set by the individual court and widely vary.
 It is left to counsel to follow procedures set by the court they are e-filing with.
 This article addresses only the procedures for the Third and the Fifth Districts.